 Vietnam’s consumer market is much smaller than China’s, both in absolute numbers and even in percentage of the total populace.
 Salaries even in big city Saigon are generally not high enough to support massive consumer spending, but the city is not lacking in cell phones and I even came across a Vertu store (Nokia’s luxury phone line).
 I am of the view that most consumer products and retail businesses should focus on China first, and then Vietnam.

-Vietnam, however, is indisputably a rising center for manufacturing and agriculture and I see it growing fast in these two areas over the next few years.
+Vietnam is indisputably a rising center for manufacturing and agriculture and I see it growing fast in these two areas over the next few years.
 Low end manufacturing costs are rising in China and I can see more of that business moving to Vietnam.
-There will eventually be an end of cheap China.
+There will eventually be an end to cheap China.
 There has to be, but I do not see that happening for at least another decade or two.

 Vietnam is also seeking to position itself as a software center and my conversations with those involved in this industry in Vietnam make me think this may eventually be realized.